-Environmental changes such as global warming and habitat degradation are altering the composition of animal and plant communities around the world.
-Understanding these changes, and how to mitigate them requires knowledge of how species interact as their populations vary in time and space.
+Environmental changes such as habitat loss, agriculture and global warming are altering the composition of animal and plant communities around the world.
+Understanding these changes requires knowledge of how species interact as their populations vary in time and space.
 We study structured communities in natural, disturbed and agricultural settings, with an emphasis on (but not limited to!) parasitoid wasps, their butterfly hosts, plants the butterflies feed on, and their diseases and microbial symbionts.

 We have a long term study of the parasitoids of the The Glanville fritillary butterfly metapopulation in Åland, Finland.
-The host metapopulation is made up of local populations that are dynamic and differ in size, connectivity and age.
-This is the context experienced by the parasitoids and hyperparasitoids of the butterfly, and natural variation within this system can be used to test predictions of (meta)community structure.
+The butterfly metapopulation is made up of local populations that are dynamic and differ in size, connectivity and age.
+This is the context experienced by the parasitoids and hyperparasitoids of the butterfly.
+We use the natural variation within this system to test predictions of (meta)community structure.

 van Nouhuys, S., Hanski, I. 2005 Metacommunities of butterflies and their parasitoids.
 In Metacommunities: Spatial Dynamics and Ecological Communities (M. Leibold, R. Holt and M. Holyoak eds.).
 University of Chicago Press. pp. 99-121